Fox News Shakeup: Network Cancels Long-Running Show, Adds Pair Of New Programs

 - "The Sunday Briefing": Doocy, age 38, and Heinrich, age 36, will rotate hosting at 11 a.m.
 Sundays.
 Doocy is Fox News' White House correspondent.
 Heinrich is a senior correspondent for the network.

-The network also named Griff Jenkins to "Fox & Friends Weekend" and tapped Johnny Joey Jones and Tomi Lahren as permanent hosts of "The Big Weekend Show," the Hollywood Reporter said.
+The network also named Griff Jenkins to "Fox & Friends Weekend" and tapped Johnny Joey Jones and Tomi Lahren as permanent hosts of "The Big Weekend Show."

 "MediaBuzz" host Howard Kurtz, who came to Fox News from CNN in 2013, will remain with the network as a political media analyst.
 He will continue to host the Media BuzzMeter podcast, contribute on-air, and write for Fox News Digital.